 Cash is subversive

-February 1, 2012Posted by on
+Feb 1, 2012Posted by on

 It would seem that the problem is not with the policy establishment but with the masses who need to be controlled better.
 Consumers and savers, cannot be trusted with their own money and authorities want to monitor and record their transactions.
 They don’t want the use of cash.
-“Cash has been a problem for a long time” the UK’s top taxman, Dave Hartnett, told The Daily Telegraph last week.
+“Cash has been a problem for a long time” the UK’s top taxman, Dave Hartnett, told The Daily Telegraph.
 Hartnett wants the citizenry to stop giving cash to their cleaners, gardeners, and to small tradesmen and other potential tax cheats and economic criminals so that they can no longer avoid paying taxes.
 “Households have a duty to ensure that other people do not evade paying their share of tax.
 The people who are worried about it should use our whistle-blowing line to tell us.
 We are getting better and better at finding people who receive cash.”
 The beauty of a big state is apparent to Mr. Hartnett: “Tax provides the funding to run the country.”

 Decent citizens don’t use cash.
 Cash is used by tax-cheats, terrorists, drug-dealers and child pornographers.
 Once this is established it will be a short step to severely restricting or even banning the withdrawal of cash from bank accounts.
 As all banks will soon anyway be mere branches of the ever-expanding central bank, which prints the money to keep the nominally private banks alive, all transactions will then be just electronic bookkeeping adjustments at the state central bank.
 All financial transactions will then be entirely transparent to the authorities.
 “Irrational” behaviour can be identified early and – eliminated.